- Full version...** — Opens the Get full version dialog. This dialog has three buttons:

 - Show squares controlled by Black — Highlights squares that are controlled by Black.
 The number of such squares is displayed in the Status bar.

-- Analyze position and advise move* — Starts the computation of the best move for the current position.
+- Suggest move* — Starts the computation of the best move for the current position.
 The quality of the result depends on the level assigned to Coach in the Level menu.
 Once the computation finishes, the result is displayed in the Status bar and graphically highlighted on the chessboard.
 The Evaluation and Main variation panels are also updated appropriately.

 - Pieces — Visual styles.